dentarg/auth0-blog/_posts/2017-10-07-typescript-practical-introduction.markdown

 node index
 ```

-Although the compiler did nothing else besides creating a JavaScript file and copying the original code to it, these steps helped us to validate that our TypeScript installation is on a good shape and ready to handle the next steps.
+Although the compiler did nothing else besides creating a JavaScript file and copying the original code to it, these steps helped us to validate that our TypeScript installation is in good shape and ready to handle the next steps.

 ## Creating a TypeScript Project